Learning Support Reports

 What is Learning Support?

-- Students who are above the System minimum requirements but are required by the institution to take LS courses or other courses;
+- Students who are above the System minimum requirements but are required by the institution to participate in Learning Support;

-- Students who volunteer to take LS courses to prepare for regular college courses.
+- Students who volunteer to participate in Learning Support to prepare for regular college courses.

 Learning Support Requirements